Melissa1909/neuroimaging-primer/README.md

 - [Unix intro by FSL](https://open.win.ox.ac.uk/pages/fslcourse/website/online_materials.html#unix)
 - [Unix cheat sheet](https://www.guru99.com/linux-commands-cheat-sheet.html#1): a good overview of the most important commands to work with Unix
 - If you are working on a Linux or macOS computer, open a terminal and just play around a bit (e.g., copy a file, rename it, navigate through some directories, create a new directory…).
 Check out the bash tutorials and cheat sheet again if you need it.
-- ALWAYS be careful with the remove (rm) command - if you delete files with rm, they will not be stored inside your trash bin but will be deleted immediately!
+- ALWAYS be careful with the remove (*rm*) command - if you delete files with rm, they will not be stored inside your trash bin but will be deleted immediately!
 - Type *name-of-function --help* in the terminal to get more information about a specific function.

 ## 📐 BIDS - keeping things organized
 As sharing data becomes more and more important in the community, researchers started to organize imaging data in a structured way that should be the same between labs.
 This simplifies data sharing and also keeps your project well organized.
 I would recommend to have a "rawData" folder where the original images for your project are stored as they are.
 Save the scripts in a separate directory, as well as all the preprocessing outputs that are generated (e.g., "preprocData").
 BIDS refers to "Brain Imaging Data Structure" and is one way to structure all projects in the exact same way to ease sharing and collaborations but also to keep things clean for yourself.
-Find the main description [here](https://bids.neuroimaging.io/).
+- Find the main description [here](https://bids.neuroimaging.io/).
+- Find some examples on [openneuro](https://openneuro.org/), a platform for openly sharing (anonymized) MRI data.

 ## 🏄🏼‍♀️ FreeSurfer - analyzing structural MRI
-As we have learned some basics about MRI and bash now, we can approach the funny part of the story: analyzing data!
-Various software is available for analyzing structural MRI (e.g., T1-weighted images).
+Now that we've learned some basics about MRI and bash, we can move on to the fun part of the story: analyzing data!
+There is various software available for analyzing structural MRI images (e.g. T1-weighted images).
 [FreeSurfer](https://freesurfer.net/) has the advantage over other software that it not only includes the individual voxels (= "cubes" that make up an MRI image; pixels in 3D space) in the analysis, but also reconstructs the brain surface.
 This makes the analysis more accurate.
-By pre-processing a T1-weighted MR image, we want to edit the image (e.g., intensity corrections) and remove inaccuracies - quite similar to Photoshop.
-Our goal in the end is to extract brain measures such as brain volume or the thickness of the cortex.
-These measures can then be compared between a group of patients and healthy controls, for example.
+By preprocessing a T1-weighted MR image, we want to edit the image (e.g., intensity corrections) and remove inaccuracies - very similar to Photoshop.
+Our ultimate goal is to extract brain measures such as brain volume or cortex thickness.
+These measures can then be compared, for example, between a group of patients and healthy control subjects.
 - Best practices for analyzing structural MRI in the context of neurodevelopmental disorders are well outlined by [Lea Backhausen](https://doi.org/10.1007%2Fs11065-021-09496-2)
 - A very nice [tutorial](https://www.youtube.com/watch?v=6wxJ1up-E7E&list=PLIQIswOrUH6_DWy5mJlSfj6AWY0y9iUce&ab_channel=AndrewJahn) how to use FreeSurfer to process T1w images, again by Andrew Jahn
 - How to navigate Freeview, a tool to visualize FreeSurfer output, is explained in [this tutorial](https://youtu.be/Mv-ECowxq2o)